adityapawar327/FinancePilot/README.md

 - "What's the P/E ratio?"
 - "Compare to the 52-week high"

+**Comparison & Advanced Charts:**
+- "Compare AAPL vs GOOGL"
+- "Show me a scatter plot of price vs volume"
+- "Create a heatmap of returns"
+- "Show performance comparison with MSFT and TSLA"

 **Market Data:**
 - "Show me the trading volume"
 - "What are the dividends?"
 - "What sector is this in?"
 - "Show me the price trend"

+**News & Sentiment:**
+- "What's the latest news about this stock?"
+- "Summarize recent developments"
+- "What are analysts saying?"

 **Investment Questions:**
 - "Should I invest in this stock?"